 Cause

-SSISDB was automatically created during the BizTalk Server configuration process on previous versions if we enable BAM Portal.
-However, BAM Portal was deprecated in this new BizTalk Server version, and the configuration process no longer created the SSIS Catalog.
+SSISDB was automatically created during the BizTalk Server configuration process in previous versions when the BAM Portal was enabled.
+However, the BAM Portal was deprecated in this new BizTalk Server version, and the configuration process no longer created the SSIS Catalog.
 Instead, we need to create the catalog manually.

-If you don’t create the SSIS Catalog manually, you will not be able to configure BAM Portal.
-Nevertheless, you can always perform this operation whenever you think is required, and after that, configure BAM Portal.
+If you don’t create the SSIS Catalog manually, you will not be able to configure the BAM Portal.
+Nevertheless, you can always perform this operation whenever you think it is required, and after that, configure the BAM Portal.

-Make sure you also configure SQL Server Database Mail feature if you wish to configure BAM Alerts on your BizTalk Server 2020 environment
+Make sure you also configure the SQL Server Database Mail feature if you wish to configure BAM Alerts on your BizTalk Server 2020 environment.

 Solution